paulmichnich/paulmichnich/README.md

 👋 Hi, I’m Paul Michelsen!
 I have an M.Sc. in Development Economics from the University of Göttingen

-🌱 Currently learning R (and slowly making friends with Python)
+🌱 Currently learning and working with R (and slowly making friends with Python)

 👀 Interested in migration, climate change, and all things data